What Is a Nameserver, and Why Does It Matter? Here’s What I Know…

 Image Source

-As a website administrator, you’ve probably seen the term “nameserver” used when purchasing a domain or web hosting.
+You've probably seen the term “nameserver” used when buying a domain or web hosting as a website administrator.

-When your domain registrar or hosting provider refers to “nameservers,” they’re referring to the nameserver address used to locate the nameserver itself.
-Nameserver addresses look like domain names, except they don’t bring us to websites.
-Rather, they bring us to the nameservers that provide us with the IP address we want.
+When your domain registrar or hosting provider refers to “nameservers,” they refer to the nameserver address used to locate the nameserver itself.
+Nameserver addresses look like domain names, except they don't bring you to websites.
+Rather, they get you to the nameservers that provide the IP address you’re looking for.

 When creating a website, you set up these nameserver addresses to point your domain name to the server that hosts your website.
 Most popular hosting providers make this very easy to do as part of the setup process.
 There's no limit to the number of nameservers a website can have, but most use two: one as the main nameserver and another as the fallback in case the first nameserver fails.